 special events including seasonal favorites such as an Easter egg hunt and Halloween party.

-In addition, it offers its members a monthly newsletter, is active on social media and will be launching a blog in the coming months.
-Currently, much of the programming is geared towards expecting parents and children through to age 5, but many of its offerings would be helpful for any age and BCT hopes to expand programming to include older ages as well.
+They are also very active on social media and have a monthly newsletter for members.
+Currently, much of their programming is geared towards expecting parents and children through to age 5, but many of their offerings would be enjoyable for any age and BCT hopes to expand programming to include older ages as well.
 As Amanda explains, "There is something for all families at BCT.
 It's not just for newcomers, or native English speakers or young families.
 Even if you do not have young children, you can still participate as a volunteer."

 Why You Should Get Involved